Getting away isn’t just for the gals: road trip it to Calistoga with your best buds for a bro-cation or a mixed gender adventure!

 Order the country fried steak for breakfast at Café Sarafornia.
 Burn off those breakfast calories by hiking the Oat Hill Mine Trail where you’ll also enjoy a spectacular view of Napa Valley.
 Other options include a round of golf at Mount Saint Helena Golf Course in Calistoga, or a Sip ‘n’ Cycle bike tour of three to four wineries, which you can book through Getaway Adventures.

-Once you’re ready for a little wine tasting, head to the tasting room at Vermeil Wines in downtown Calistoga where you can talk football amongst Dick Vermeil fans.
-Next, take the Calistoga Shuttle to Castello di Amorosa to channel your inner lords and ladies.
+Once you’re ready for a little wine tasting, take the Calistoga Shuttle to Castello di Amorosa to channel your inner lords and ladies.
 This 13th-century-style Tuscan castle winery is where you’ll make a million memories posing for photos in the torture chamber and on the high walls overlooking the valley.

 For lunch, sit at the high-top tables at Hydro Bar & Grill and enjoy their self-proclaimed “best burger in Calistoga!”
 Post-burger, why not burn off those calories with a stroll through downtown to explore the shopping scene?
 Silverado ACE Hardware is a must-stop for the bro’s, and for the ladies, a retro-chic boutique, Mad Mod Shop, awaits.